hvianna/audioMotion-analyzer/readme.md

 ### `toggleLeds( [boolean] )`

 Toggles LED display effect on (*true*) or off (*false*).
 If no argument provided, inverts the current status.
 Returns the resulting status after the change.

+### `toggleLoRes( [boolean] )`

+Toggles low resolution mode on (*true*) or off (*false*).
+If no argument provided, inverts the current status.
+Returns the resulting status after the change.

+audioMotion-analyzer may require a lot of processing power to render the canvas in high-resolution displays, such as 4K+ monitors and retina / HiDPI devices.
+Low resolution mode will half the display pixel ratio, resulting in four times less pixels to render.

+See [this note](demo/README.md#additional-notes) on using this feature interactively.

 ### `togglePeaks( [boolean] )`